Blog

 Laboratories: The Bridge to Patients

-The panelists urged laboratories to step out of their traditional roles and bridge the gap with patients.
-They emphasized the need for labs to take an active role in guiding patients through the health system efficiently and cost-effectively.
+The panelists urged laboratories to move from their traditional roles and bridge the gap with patients.
+They emphasized the need for labs to be active and guide patients through the health system efficiently and cost-effectively.

 Stan Schofield advised:

-"Get closer to the patient - work with your data analytics and financial people that are doing the contracting."
+"Get closer to the patient - work with your data analytics and financial people doing the contracting."

 The panelists also underscored the importance of labs understanding their costs and working closely with data analytics and financial teams.

-They stressed the need for labs to have a seat at the table when value-based care contracts are being signed.
+They stressed the need for labs to be at the table when value-based care contracts are signed.

 As Stan Schofield put it:

-"No health system should ever sign a value-based care contract without labs' input."
+"No health system should ever sign a value-based care contract without a lab's input."

 The Proactive Approach to Value-Based Care

-The discussion highlighted the need for labs to adopt a proactive approach in the transition to value-based care.
+The discussion highlighted the need for medical labs to adopt a proactive approach as they transition to value-based care.

 The panelists emphasized that labs need to be more than just passive providers of test results; they need to be active participants in the healthcare journey, helping to drive patient care and outcomes.